Allianz plans to buy rest of Euler Hermes for $2.2 billion

 It plans to make a public takeover offer for the remaining stock, excluding treasury shares, at the same price, a 21 percent premium to Friday’s closing price.

-“Increasing ownership in Euler Hermes is therefore a logical step for Allianz to deploy capital in strategic businesses delivering solid operating performance, and to strengthen positions in core home markets and in property and casualty in particular,” Allianz said in a statement.
+“Increasing ownership in Euler Hermes is... a logical step for Allianz to deploy capital in strategic businesses delivering solid operating performance, and to strengthen positions in core home markets and in property and casualty in particular,” Allianz said in a statement.

+The deal will add about 1 percent to group earnings per share immediately and will reduce Allianz’s solvency ratio by 4 percentage points, the group said.

+Analysts said the offer seemed expensive at around 16 times Euler Hermes’ estimated 2018 earnings, after Euler Hermes’ stock gained more than 20 percent this year, but made sense for Allianz.

 ($1 = 0.8387 euros)